English-language editions of The Hobbit: The first edition

 Houghton Mifflin published the first American edition of The Hobbit in spring of 1938 following its September, 1937 debut in the United Kingdom.
 For this first edition Houghton Mifflin printed the sheets in the United States.
 They chose to print it in a larger size and on heavier stock than Allen & Unwin's first edition, and they included four color plates of Tolkien's original artwork.
 Margins are ample and the typesetting well crafted for readability.
 The lettering on the tan cloth cover is printed in deep blue.
 The bowing hobbit emblem on the front and the dwarf's hood emblem on the spine are filled with bright red.
 The end-paper maps were printed in red only, instead of the black and red chosen by Allen & Unwin.
-The publisher mistakenly put the Wilderland map in front and the Lonely Mountain map in back, the reverse of the description in the text.
+The publisher mistakenly put the Wilderland map at the front and the Lonely Mountain map at the back, the reverse of the description in the text.

 Surviving dust-jackets on the first edition are rare.
 It is not known whether that is because of attrition, because some printings were not jacketed, or because lots directed to some markets did not come with jackets.
-What is known is that jackets have been reported on more than one of the printings and most commonly on the first printing.
-The jacket is a medium blue field all around.
+What is known is that jackets have been reported on more than one of the printings, most commonly on the first printing.
+The jacket has a medium blue field all around.
 The front announces the title in white, beneath which appears, in color and framed in red, Tolkien's illustration of Hobbiton.
 The reverse displays Tolkien's illustration of Smaug on his trove, also in color.